ashellz/habitt/README.md

 23. Make the streak number update right away when the habit is completed and undo if habit is undone
 24. Implement Custom notifications feature
 25. Reset amount name after a habit is created
+26. Fix only spacebars as habit name
+27. Limit characters to 10 in naming the amount

 Add Features: